d2l-ai/d2l-en/chapter_preface/index.md

 and Andrew Jassy for their generous support in writing this book.
 Without the available time, resources, discussions with colleagues, and continuous encouragement, this book would not have happened.
-During preparation of publication of this book, Cambridge University Press has offered excellent support.
+During the preparation of the book for publication, Cambridge University Press has offered excellent support.
 We thank our commissioning editor David Tranah for his help and professionalism.